aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development.md

 - An [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) for AVD documentation listening on port `localhost:8000`
 - An [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) or CVP documentation listening on port `localhost:8001`
-- An [AVD runner](https://hub.docker.com/repository/docker/avdteam/base) with a pseudo terminal connected to shell for ansible execution
+- An [AVD runner](https://hub.docker.com/repository/docker/avdteam/base) with a pseudo terminal connected to shell for Ansible execution

 ## Docker things

-The docker container approach for development can be used to ensure that everybody is using the same development environment while still being flexible enough to use the repo you are making changes in.
+The Docker container approach for development can be used to ensure that everybody is using the same development environment while still being flexible enough to use the repository you are making changes to.
 You can inspect the Dockerfile to see what packages have been installed.
-The container will mount the current working directory, so you can work with your local files.
+The container will mount the current working directory so that you can work with your local files.

-The ansible version is passed in with the docker build command using **`ANSIBLE_VERSION`** variable.
-If the ***ANSIBLE*** variable is not used the Dockerfile will by default set the ansible version to describe in AVD requirements.
+The Ansible version is passed in with the Docker build command using the **`ANSIBLE_VERSION`** variable.
+If the ***ANSIBLE*** variable isn't used, the Dockerfile will, by default, set the Ansible version to describe in AVD requirements.

-Before you can use a container, you must install [__Docker CE__](https://www.docker.com/products/docker-desktop) and [__docker-compose__](https://docs.docker.com/compose/) on your workstation.
+Before you can use a container, you must install [**Docker CE**](https://www.docker.com/products/docker-desktop) and [**docker-compose**](https://docs.docker.com/compose/) on your workstation.

-Since docker image is now automatically published on [__docker-hub__](https://hub.docker.com/repository/docker/avdteam/base), a dedicated repository is available on [__Arista Netdevops Community__](https://github.com/arista-netdevops-community/docker-avd-base).
+Since Docker image is now automatically published on [**docker-hub**](https://hub.docker.com/repository/docker/avdteam/base), a dedicated repository is available on [**Arista NetDevOps Community**](https://github.com/arista-netdevops-community/docker-avd-base).

 ```shell
 # Start development stack